 So, unless you’re willing to make an investment in a new coffee maker (Aeropress vs Chemex Coffee Maker – Which Brewer makes better Coffee?) that works with a different type of filter, you need to stick to your filter shape.

 The secret behind the brewing process is to keep the hot water in contact with the coffee grounds.
 After that, the coffee should start dripping from the filter and into your carafe or cup.

 From the water’s point of view, if it runs too fast over the coffee without staying in contact for long enough, the resultant coffee might taste mild or bland.
 However, if you keep the water for too long, the coffee will taste bitter.

 With flat filters, such as basket and disk filters, some parts of the grounds might have less contact with water than the others.
 This causes some kind of uneven brewing with a mild flavor.

 There you have it.
-A complete guide that compares cone vs flat coffee filter.
-As you can see, there are different shapes of coffee filters that are used for various reasons.
+A complete guide that compares cone vs basket vs flat filter.
+As you can see, there are different shapes of filters that are used for various reasons.